 The purpose of this policy is to make sure that schools manage and share information appropriately and securely in order to meet information security obligations and to appropriately protect staff, students and their families.

 - Information security aims to protect the confidentiality, integrity and availability of school information.
 This includes the consideration of privacy compliance when dealing with personal information.
-Refer to Privacy and Information Sharing Policy for more information about privacy and information sharing.
+Refer to for more information about privacy and information sharing.

 - Principals must establish appropriate practices to protect critical and sensitive information.
 All staff should consider: